Sixth Form Life

 In recent years, Sixth Form students have led the way in fundraising for a wide range of charities: local, national and international.
 Their commitment is exemplified by raising £20,000 in one academic year, including £8,000 for Comic Relief.

-Sixth Form students also lead various activities with younger students such as the annual Year 9 Fashion Show and lunchtime clubs, e.g. Hamma bead, Anime and the Unsolved Mysteries clubs.
+Sixth Form students also lead various activities with younger students such as the annual Year 9 Fashion Show and lunchtime clubs, e.g. French Club, Medicine/Dentistry/Veterinary Society and gardening club.
 Further opportunities to work with students in other year groups include Peer Mentoring; Drama Club; Senior Orchestra; the Debating Society and supporting in lessons.
-The BBC school report is an avenue for budding journalists to be involved with leading the production of articles and a News day with video recordings.
+The BBC Young Reporter is an avenue for budding journalists to be involved with leading the production of articles and a News day with video recordings.

 In school, Sixth Form students support learning for younger students in Literacy, Mathematics, Modern Foreign Languages and Science.
 Sixth Form students have also visited local primary schools in their role as Science and Maths leaders.

 There are trips and residential visits which have recently included the chance to complete work experience in Spain, visit the Hadron Collider in Switzerland or Rome for a historical tour.
 In the summer of 2016 students had the opportunity to visit Berlin or take part in the World Challenge to Kruger Coast in Africa.
 We also offer students the opportunity to take part in several residential trips to Amsterdam for example, as well as a three-week expedition through the World Challenge including Africa, China and Tanzania.
 Year 12 have an Induction trip to London where they have a variety of places to visit, see a musical and visit Oxford.
 In Year 12 students visit the University of Nottingham for a taster day and lectures to explore their next steps.